 When bunkering water from supply vessels, it is difficult to have full control of the water quality.
-The water may be contaminated when delivered to the supply vessel (figure 7.1), or contaminated during transport to the offshore unit.
-Contamination can happen both onboard the supply vessel and in the bunkering process through for example dirty hoses.
-Tests at the bunkering station have occasionally revealed pollution by sea water, diesel etc.
+The water may be contaminated when delivered to the supply vessel (figure 7.1) or contaminated during transport to the offshore unit.
+Contamination can happen both on board the supply vessel and in the bunkering process through for example dirty hoses.
+Tests at the bunkering station have occasionally revealed pollution by seawater, hydrocarbons etc.

-All water delivered by supply vessels is of uncertain quality regardless of precautions taken by the supplier and recipient.
-The biggest uncertainty is connected to microbiological contamination, as it is not possible to take such samples when bunkering.
-Consequently it is important that all potable water is disinfected during bunkering.
+All water delivered by supply vessels is of uncertain quality, regardless of precautions taken by the supplier and recipient.
+The biggest uncertainty is connected to microbiological contamination, as it is not practically possible to take such samples when bunkering.
+Consequently, it is important that all potable water is disinfected during bunkering.

-Frequently the colony count increases in the entire potable water system after bunkering.
-It is significant to check the disinfection units and control routines, as each disinfection unit should separately be able to deactivate the majority of microbes in the water.
-Even though the unit is responsible for poor water quality after bunkering, the danger of bunkering inferior quality water is reduced if the owner requires that supply bases (figure 7.2) and supply vessels have good routines in drawing and transporting the potable water, in addition to satisfactory cleaning and maintenance of the storage tanks, see appendix 6.
+Frequently, the colony count increases in the entire potable water system after bunkering.
+Check the disinfection units and control routines, as each disinfection unit should be able to deactivate the majority of microbes in the water independently.
+The risk of bunkering inferior quality water is reduced if the owner requires that supply bases (figure 7.2) and supply vessels have good routines in drawing and transporting the potable water, in addition to satisfactory cleaning and maintenance of the storage tanks, see appendix 6.

-Figure 7.1: Bunkring station on onshore supply base.
+Figure 7.1: Bunkering station on onshore supply base.
 Water may be polluted prior to entering the supply base, and if supply base routines are weak, both hose connections and hoses may be contaminated (Photo: Eyvind Andersen)